The Split series 2 cast and spoilers from the BBC drama

 First airing on BBC One in 2018, The Split is a drama set in the fast-paced, messy world of London’s high-end divorce circuit.

 A brand new second series of six episodes started on Tuesday, February 11 at 9PM on BBC One.
-Episodes continue weekly on Tuesdays.
+The next episode airs Monday, March 2 due to the football before returning to Tuesdays.

 You can watch episodes online via BBC iPlayer here while a DVD boxset of Series 2 is available to pre-order here.